ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 48 complete B-block peals

-I have found 14 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [29 to 35] of round blocks where the sixes can be rearranged to give 48 complete B-blocks.
+I have found 14 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [29 to 35] of round blocks where the sixes can be rearranged to give 48 complete B-blocks.
 Here is the set of blocks which gives peals.

 ### 35 round blocks, signature: 54:5+96
 ```